 But, radio will not be what it once was.
 Today with Spotify, Pandora, podcasting and all the rest, the lines between radio and music-listening have blurred, making it difficult to distinguish what’s what.
 Digital radio is gaining popularity, backed by increased device adoption.
 Internet radio listening has rapidly become a mobile experience for consumers; streaming radio is one of the most mobile of digital media consumption categories.
 The definition of radio is slowly by surely changing.

 Another critical trend that impacts both Internet and Broadcast radio is that consumers are increasingly listening to music while engaged in other activities.
 Many of these activities are referred to as ultramobile, since consumers are on the go.
 With multitasking being a way of life amongst the youth today, this is good news for advertisers.
 It represents an opportunity to connect with consumers during parts of their lives when they are otherwise unreachable.

 Leveraging technology to create compelling formats that has mass-appeal and engages audiences across platforms including live entertainment properties has to play a big role.
 Content is to be delivered to people in a way that they choose to consume.
 The radio future is platform agnostic – it doesn’t matter whether consumers turn on their radio, television, computer, laptops, iPads or their mobile device or participate in a LIVE event to access content.

-Add to this the fact that India’s mobile internet users is expected touch 314 million by 2017 and further grow to touch 500 Million by 2020; the future seems completely different.
+Add to this the fact that India’s mobile internet users is expected touch 650 million by 2021; the future seems completely different.